How DeepLedger Works: Claude as Your AI Accountant, 26 QuickBooks Tools, and a Portal Built for Review

 The Architecture in One Paragraph

 DeepLedger is not an AI.
 It is the layer between an AI and your books.
-The reasoning is done by an assistant you already use — Claude is the one we design around, though ChatGPT and any MCP-compatible client work the same way.
-That assistant connects to the DeepLedger MCP server, a hosted service at https://mcp.deepledger.ai/mcp that exposes QuickBooks Online as 24 structured, permissioned, logged tools.
-And sitting beside the chat is the DeepLedger portal: a web app built specifically for the human half of AI bookkeeping — reviewing flagged transactions, approving adjusting entries, signing off on the close.
-The AI and the portal share one database, so when the agent flags something in chat, it appears in your review queue in real time.
+The reasoning is done by an assistant you already use.
+Claude is the one we design around, though ChatGPT and any MCP-compatible client work the same way.
+That assistant connects to the DeepLedger MCP server, a hosted service at https://mcp.deepledger.ai/mcp that exposes QuickBooks Online as 26 structured, permissioned, logged tools.
+And sitting beside the chat is the DeepLedger portal: a web app built specifically for the human half of AI bookkeeping: working the shared task list, approving adjusting entries, signing off on the close.
+The AI and the portal share one database, so when the agent flags something in chat, it appears in your task list in real time.

 Claude as the AI Accountant